The law of multiplication II

 “Those who sow in tears shall reap in joy.
 He continually goes forth weeping, bearing seed for sowing, shall doubtless come again with rejoicing, bringing sheaves with him” (Psalm 126:5-6).

-This Scripture confirms that the one who sows and labours – even if it takes tears – will doubtlessly reap with joy.
-If we use our God given seed correctly, which means if we sow the seed even with tears then God promises us abundant harvest and lots of joy.
+This Scripture confirms that the one who sows and labours – even if it takes tears – will doubtless reap with joy.
+If we use our God-given seed correctly, which means if we sow the seed even with tears, then God promises us an abundant harvest and lots of joy.
 All these parables of Jesus tell us of the kingdom of God.

 «And He said, „The kingdom of God is as if a man should scatter seed on the ground…» (Мark, 4:26).

-Dear friends, we are the children of God, and every one of us is filled with the seed of God – the seed of God’s kingdom.
+Dear friends, we are the children of God, and every one of us is filled with the seed of God – the seed of God’s Kingdom.
 God wants His kingdom to multiply and grow.
-He desires His kingdom to grow through us and spread in the world.
-What do we do with the God given seed?
-The seed I am talking about is the talents, gifts, abilities that God has showered upon us.
+He desires His Kingdom to grow through us and spread in the world.
+What do we do with the God-given seed?
+The seed I am talking about is the talents, gifts, and abilities that God has showered upon us.
 What do we do with all this wealth?
 Do we sow them?
 Do we use them?
 If we do sow them, do we expect harvest?
 God desires for us to expect harvest and increase.
 Expectation is a spirit of faith.
 Where there is an expectation, then we will reap what we have sown.
-If there is no expectation, then the situation is clear opposite.
+If there is no expectation, then the situation is clearly the opposite.

 «Therefore be patient, brethren, until the coming of the Lord.
 See how the farmer waits for the precious fruit of the earth, waiting patiently for it until it receives the early and latter rain» (James, 5:7).

-Having done everything that depends on him, the farmer waits patiently for the fruit to come forth, and through this confident and patient waiting he prepares himself for the harvest.
+Having done everything that depends on him, the farmer waits patiently for the fruit to come forth, and through this confident and patient waiting, he prepares himself for the harvest.
 God desires for us to have the same attitude towards the seed of life that God has given us.May God bless you!
-Pastor Rufus Ajiboye
+Pastor Rufus Ajiboy

 Similar Posts